This programme is now closed. Visit the NCCPE projects and services page to learn more about what we are currently doing.

-Funded by the Natural Environment Research Council (NERC), the National Coordinating Centre for Public Engagement (NCCPE) has created the Environmental Engagement in Practice programme.
-This series of free, practical, day-long events brings people across the sector together, from researchers and policy makers to creative and community practitioners, to explore public engagement with environmental research.
-Each is tailored around a specific theme, informed by the Insights Report published earlier this year.
+Funded by the Natural Environment Research Council (NERC), the National Coordinating Centre for Public Engagement (NCCPE) created the Environmental Engagement in Practice programme.
+This series of free, practical, day-long events brought people across the sector together, from researchers and policy makers to creative and community practitioners, to explore public engagement with environmental research.
+Each was tailored around a specific theme, informed by the Insights Report published in 2022.

 The events programme

-Through a combination of plenary sessions, interactive workshops, reflective pauses, and networking opportunities, we will explore three key themes:
+Through a combination of plenary sessions, interactive workshops, reflective pauses, and networking opportunities, we explored three key themes:

 Public engagement skills (online)

-This event will focus on practical skills that support public engagement work.
-All delegates will have the opportunity to participate in an inclusive engagement session, and then choose from a range of practical skills workshops including working with schools, working with policy makers, and creative storytelling.
+This event focussed on practical skills that support public engagement work.
+All delegates had the opportunity to participate in an inclusive engagement session, and then choose from a range of practical skills workshops including working with schools, working with policy makers, and creative storytelling.

-This workshop is aimed at those who are keen to develop or enhance their public engagement practices, including those who are just starting out.
+This workshop was aimed at those who are keen to develop or enhance their public engagement practices, including those who are just starting out.

 Ethics of engagement and dealing with controversy (online)

 6th September 2022, 10.00-16.00 BST